 For those who find interactive learning to be the best way to get connected, this would be a great time to visit a museum that addresses various parts of the history of black people.
 Can’t get there in person?
 That’s okay!
 Many of these places offer a lot of resources online as well.
 Try out some of these excellent museums:

 - DuSable Museum of African American History.
 Located in Chicago, Illinois, USA, this museum is America’s oldest of its kind at more than 60 years old.
-In fact, the museum has been around longer than Black History Month has been!
+In fact, the museum has been around longer than National Black History Month has been!

 - Museum of London: London’s Black History.
 Focusing on Black British history, this part of the museum offers access to archives, recordings, articles, videos and photographs including the important Windrush generation and the influence of dub reggae.